Luisgustavom1/go-language-scheme/README.md

 Interaction between tokens of type syntax, integer, identifier, etc. This list depends on the complexity of the language.

-Evaluation is the process that infer an value of a some calculation.
+Evaluation is the process that infer an value of a some calculation or in our language the result of the expressions

 References:
   - https://martinfowler.com/dsl.html